tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:Empty; COMPLIANT if the value of dwc:geodeticDatum is a valid geographic EPSG code for a CRS, Datum, or ellipsoid in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:Empty; COMPLIANT if the value of dwc:geodeticDatum is a valid code from the bdq:sourceAuthority (in the form Authority:Number) for a Datum, or ellipsoid, or for a CRS appropriate for a 2D geographic coordinate in degrees, or is the value "not recorded"; otherwise NOT_COMPLIANT

 #### Information Elements